shahverdy/shahverdy.github.com/_posts/2017-10-20-how-to-lie-with-statistics.md

 ---

 ![How to Lie with Statistics](/assets/images/How_to_Lie_with_Statistics.jpg){:style="float: left;margin-right: 7px;margin-top: 7px;"}

+***‘How to Lie with Statistics’*** was published in 1954, in all its essences it’s quite an old book.
+So what made a 20 something year old man into to read a book published before he was born?

 A while ago I was asked to generate statistics for a software that I built.
 I immediately went straight into the task!
 Although it worked like a charm,